JorjaFox/library/site/content/posts/news/2006/tv-guide-12.md

 **Please, please, can we have a kiss before all is said and done?**

-**Petersen:** "[Laughing] I'd like to think we could.
+**Petersen:** "[Laughing]" I'd like to think we could.
 We'd love to kiss but the network would have to cough up some more money for that.
 Tongue would cost more.
 Sometimes they pay you for things that are fun.

 **Mr. Petersen, what were you thinking when you chose to wear that aloha shirt in the Season 6 finale?
 Did the thought of being shirtless ever cross your mind?**